 Security of payments

-The ABCC has involvement in security of payments in two important respects: through the national Security of Payments Working Group established by the Commonwealth Building and Construction Industry (Improving Productivity) Act 2016 and through the Code for Tendering and Performance of Building Work 2016 (Building Code).
+The ABCC has involvement in security of payments in two important respects: through the national Security of Payments Working Group established by the Commonwealth Building and Construction Industry (Improving Productivity) Act 2016 and through the Code for the Tendering and Performance of Building Work 2016 (Building Code).

 The agencies that can provide assistance in relation to security of payment issues are outlined in our Industry Issues – Security of payments section.